Supreme Muslim Council: British Mandate era

 In 1924, the SMC accepted Hussein bin Ali, the Sharif of Mecca, as the custodian of Al Aqsa mosque compound.
 The custodianship then became a Hashemite legacy administered by consecutive Jordanian kings.
 The president of SMC had the powers of employment over all Muslim officials throughout Palestine.
 The Anglo American committee termed it a powerful political machine.
 Amin rarely delegated authority, and most of the SMC's executive work was carried out by Amīn al-Husayni.
 Nepotism and favoritism played a central part to Amīn al-Husayni's tenure as president of the SMC.

 Subsequent elections were held in 1926, 1929, and 1930, though the 1926 election was annulled by the High Court of Justice and its members chosen by the Mandatory government.

 The Arab Higher Committee was established on 25 April 1936, after the start of the 1936–1939 Arab revolt.
 Amin al-Husayni was president and included several member of the Supreme Muslim Council, including Jamal al-Husayni and Yaqub al-Ghusayn.
-The AHC was outlawed on 1 October 1937 following the assassination of the Acting District Commissioner for Galilee Lewis Yelland Andrews by Galilean members of the al-Qassam group on 26 September.
+The AHC was outlawed on 1 October 1937 following the assassination of the Acting District Commissioner for Galilee Lewis Yelland Andrews by Galilean members of the Black Hand (Mandatory Palestine) group on 26 September.
 The British commenced to arrest the members of the AHC, including members of the SMC who were on the AHC, but Amin al-Husayni fled the country to avoid arrest.
 Amin al-Husayni's position as president of the Supreme Muslim Council was terminated.
 The SMC continued to function, but its authority and structure were reconfigured.
 Government oversight of the waqf and shari‘a court systems was instituted, and all appointments to religious positions were made subject to the High Commissioner's approval.